David Tee - AncientPages.com - Xiahou Dun’s early life is not well recorded. Ziaghou Dun’s father was murdered, it is not known who the culprit was.

-In one of the battles Xiahou Dun was struck in the left eye blinding it and he became known as the blind Xiahou.
+In one of the battles, Xiahou Dun was struck in the left eye-blinding it and he became known as the blind Xiahou.
 In spite of this Cao Cao was successful in his campaign against Lu Bu and regained any territory he had lost to his enemy.

 Xiahou Dun - A Loyal Soldier

 Whether it was due to his eye injury or not, Xiahou Dun did not continue to fight with Cao Cao.
 Once the latter appointed him Administer of Chenliu, he showed he was up to the task.
-An agricultural emergency, a locust attack and drought, showed that Xiahou Dun was an able choice.
+An agricultural emergency, a locust attack, and drought showed that Xiahou Dun was an able choice.

 He dammed up the nearby Taishu River and had the farmers grow their crops in that area.
-Aiding his people in the time of drought brought Xiahou Dun an promotion to Intendant of Henan.
+Aiding his people in the time of drought brought Xiahou Dun a promotion to Intendant of Henan.
 This promotion came in the early 200s and kept Xiahou Dun from participating in more of Cao Cao’s campaigns.

 But this promotion did not stop him from being a loyal soldier.
 Once Cao Cao was away, Xiahou Dun led the remaining forces in defense of Cao Cao’s home province.
 Because of his military success at the Battle of Ye in 204, Xiahou Dun was promoted to General Who Calms the Waves.